dfinance/dnode/README.md

 Where:

 * `vm_address` - address of GRPC VM node contains Move VM, using to deploy/execute modules.
-* `vm_data_listen` - address to listen for GRPC Data Source server (part of WB), using to share data between WB and VM.
+* `vm_data_listen` - address to listen for GRPC Data Source server (part of DN), using to share data between DN and VM.

 The rest parameters are timeouts, don't recommend to change it.